TinusGH/Leave-Management-App/README.md

 Instructions:

+The App is compiled in .Net Framework Forms.

 After setting up the database, log in with either Admin (Username: admin, Password: admin) or Employee (Username: e1 Password: e1).

 From the Employee Page you will be taken directly into the leave submition.